CubedProgrammer/CommandUtilities/README.md

 # CommandUtilities
 A command line app that performs some mathematical calculations, and some other stuff.

-Help command will be added soon, for now just look at the array for the list of commands.
+Use the help command to see the list of commands, for spaces in arguments, escape them with a \\.